 Plants being a different and special living organisms belong to the Kingdom Plantae.
 They display many distinctive characters from animals.
 They have different cell structure and organelles which make them self-sufficient.
 They are also unique in their life cycle and development processes which are discussed below.

 Differentiation is the process in which cells of the root and the shoot apical meristems and the cambium mature to perform specific functions.
-In this process, lots of structural changes occur in the cells.
-For instance, in the formation of tracheary elements, the protoplasm is lost.
+In this process, lots of structural changes occur within the plant cell.

 Plants follow different types of pathways in response to their environment, in different phases of life and show different kinds of structures, this is known as plasticity.
 For instance, a condition is known as heterophily in which the shapes of leaves in young plants are different from that of the leaves of mature plants.
 This is found in plants like cotton, coriander etc.

-Stay tuned with BYJU’S to learn more about Differentiation in Plants.
+Stay tuned with BYJU’S to learn more about Differentiation and Developmental process in Plants.